flytbase/flytdocs/source/docs/API/API_reference.rst

 ---------------

 Now let's talk about Navigation APIs in detail.
-FlytAPIs have been extended from ROS to CPP, Python and REST.
+FlytAPIs have been extended from ROS to CPP, Python, REST and websocket.
 For each of the following APIs, detailed documentation for each of the above is followed.

 .. _Arm:

 **Arm**

+This API arms the vehicle, passes controller outputs to the mixer.

 ROS
 ^^^

-You can call a ROS Service
+**Arm** is a ROS Service call with service name "/flytsim/navigation/arm".

+CPP
+^^^